What Is NGO Digital Transformation? The 2026 Mission-Critical Infrastructure Definition

 - Draft internal AI governance policies addressing data privacy, bias detection, and human oversight requirements; establish AI ethics governance templates

-- Assemble cross-functional pilot team: one development staff, one program officer, one finance/admin person, plus executive sponsor
+- Assemble cross-functional pilot team: one development staff, one program officer, one finance/admin person, plus volunteer representative and executive sponsor

 - Identify one high-volume, low-risk use case: donor segmentation for personalized appeals or automated impact report generation